 Why do we need software architecture?

 When you are developing software product without any design at the beginning everything usually goes very fast.
-You are working on implementing concrete functionality and clients are satisfied because they get working prototype in short period of time.
+You are working on implementing concrete functionality and clients are satisfied because they get a working prototype in a short period of time.
 When you are developing software with architecture it initially takes more time, since you need to spend some time on analysis and design of the system architecture.

 The main reason for that is that we have internal and external quality of the software.
-External quality is something that is clearly visible to business people, like stability, good user experience, pleasant user interface and so on.
+External quality is something that is clearly visible to business people, like stability, good user experience, pleasant user interface, and so on.
 While, internal quality is something that is only visible to technical people and that is ability of the software to change and react to the needs of the market.

-In my professional career I was a few times in similar situation.
+In my professional career I was a few times in a similar situation.
 The projects that I implemented for some companies were complex and on the market happened some big changes and we were not able to react to them.
-That company lost its position on the market and I lost valuable client.
-Another example is when I worked as contractor for company that had a large project with a lot of developers and without software architecture.
-They had a tough deadlines and they tried to keep up with them while constantly adding new developers to the project.
-Of course they failed, because the software was hard to change and maintain.
+That company lost its position on the market and I lost a valuable clients.
+Another example is when I worked as a contractor for a company that had a large project with a lot of developers and without software architecture.
+They had tough deadlines and they tried to keep up with them while constantly adding new developers to the project.
+Of course, they failed, because the software was hard to change and maintain.
 Days were required to make some small change or to add a new feature.
 I am quite sure that those feature could be added within a few hours with correct software architecture.
 This also lead to bad atmosphere in the team, because developers could not finish their tasks easily.